wmh/scrollbox/README.md

 **Version 2.0** - Modern vanilla JavaScript scrolling plugin 🎉

-> **📦 Note**: This package is available on npm as `jquery-scrollbox` for historical reasons.
-The GitHub repository has been renamed to `scrollbox` to better reflect its modern, dependency-free nature.
+> **📦 Note**: This package is available on npm as `@wmh/scrollbox`.
+It's a modern, dependency-free vanilla JavaScript library with optional jQuery support for backward compatibility.

 ScrollBox is a lightweight, zero-dependency plugin that enables you to scroll a list of HTML elements (text, images, etc.) like a carousel slider or traditional marquee.
 Built with modern ES6+ JavaScript with optional jQuery support for backward compatibility.